You are listening to the Sean Hannity Radio Show Podcast.

 So it's a stunning article, but you're not going to get the mainstream media to give it a lot of play, even though they ran with what she smeared me.

-No problem, didn't vet her.
+Didn't vet her.

-Nobody looked into her background, and here we go.
+Nobody looked into her background.

-And this is just the first of many that we're going to have for uh the American people.
+And this is just the first of many that we're going to have for the American people.

 You have said that you have launched a significant investigation, investing a lot of resources into clearing your name.